-The ALW group is measuring fluxes of several greenhouse gasses and CO in the atmospheric boundary layer above ecosystems and entire landscapes.
+The ALW group is measuring fluxes of several greenhouse gasses and CO in the atmospheric boundary layer above ecosystems and above entire landscapes.
 We use the eddy covariance technique that is now being used at more than 600 sites worldwide ( see https://fluxnet.ornl.gov/ , map ).
 The method requires horizontally homogeneous conditions, which is typically compromised even in rural areas in Denmark.
-Therefore, it is important to model the source area for the flux measurement.
-The 2D source density distribution function is called flux footprint.
+Therefore, it is estimate the areal contributions to a flux measurement.
+This 2D source density distribution function is called flux footprint.

 You should be interested in achieving advanced training in GHG flux measurements and emission accounting.
 Basic knowledge in programming is of advantage, but can quickly be learned based on the existing scripts.
 We work with R.